Pattern matching

 Parser-driven pattern block pushing

-At the same time as all of that, we have to manage the pattern block stack as well.
+In order to produce correct pattern blocks, we need to ensure that a new pattern block is pushed onto the stack at the start of every full-pattern, and popped at the end.
 We attempt to do this precisely rather than speculatively, by leveraging the parser to precisely mark the nodes immediately before full-patterns, and pushing the pattern block stack when we handle those nodes.
 We then rely on signals from both the parser and the node stack to determine when to pop from the pattern block stack.

 In the case of let and var decls, this is fairly straightforward: the beginning is marked by the LetIntroducer or VarIntroducer node, and the end is marked by the LetInitializer or VarInitializer, or by the VarDecl in the case of a var decl with no initializer.
 Similarly, the beginning of an impl forall parameter list is marked by the Forall node, and the end is marked by the ImplDecl or ImplDefinitionStart.